2.25 CE Credits Available

 CE Test

-This video, Volume 2 in the DSM-5 Diagnostic Interviewing Series, covers four disorders common to clinical populations, with an array of symptoms that, at least in mild forms, everyone has experienced, simply in the course of being human.
-In Volume 1, Yalom and Buckles address the issues of subjectivity inherent in making diagnostic judgment calls, and they further this discussion at the beginning of each segment in this volume.
+Volume 2 of The DSM-5 and Psychodiagnostic Interviewing, with TR Updates covers four disorders common to clinical populations, with an array of symptoms that, at least in mild forms, everyone has experienced simply in the course of being human.
+The suicide risk and cultural considerations introduced in the DSM-5-TR are highlighted for each diagnosis.
+Yalom and Buckles further their discussion around the issues of subjectivity inherent in making diagnostic judgment calls.
 They do not shy away from the potential political and monetary implications of “throwing the door too far open, or keeping the door too tightly closed.”
-This is especially evident in the ongoing debates of the nature and definitions of trauma and its damaging effects on humans in all walks of life.
+This is especially evident society's ongoing discourse on the nature of trauma and its damaging effects.

 Also modeled in these vignettes are skills related to destigmatizing the symptoms and the diagnosis.
 Further, the interviewer demonstrates how to introduce the notion of continuing in therapy to address the disorder and improve the client’s overall mental health.